 You can double up the recipe, but I’d still split it to 4 mugs to cook.
 To make sure that the mugs bake evenly, I would use a spoon to spoon out the mixture (or even use a weighting scales).
 If you can fit 4 mugs to your microwave, you only need to increase the amount of time to about 3-4 minutes.

-Great on it’s own, but even better with vanilla ice cream, salted caramel sauce, chocolate syrup or whipped cream.
+This chocolate pudding is great on it’s own, but even better served with vanilla ice cream, salted caramel sauce, chocolate syrup or whipped cream.

 Can this recipe be made in advance?